Oct 11, 2017

 We are designed for moving

-One of Dr. Coates’ most exciting finds is that conscious, rational thought is just a smaller player in our
+One of Dr. Coates’ most exciting finds is that conscious, rational thought is just a smaller player in our lives, and that the brain’s basic function is the organization of movement, not higher thought processes.

 This is perhaps why we have gut feelings, we react faster than our conscious thoughts, and why powerful moments in your life can be a haze of exhilaration and clarity, where your mind and body seem to merge as one.
 Considering the biology of risk, we realize that there is no separation of mind and body, that we can truly be resilient no matter what life hands us.